Cepheuen/OLA-HWA-Android/README.md

 The latest iteration of the ever-awesome Ola app includes features like,

 ##OlaWear
 Book a cab without taking out your phone!
 Just Say **“Ok Google, Book me a cab”** to your Android Wear smartwatch and have your cab pick you up!
-Now never require to take your phone out in the rain to book a cab.
+Now never take your phone out in the rain to book a cab!
 ##OlaStats
 Always wondered if how much you travel in Ola?
 Enough to ditch your own vehicle?
 Use OlaStats to find your riding spendings.
 Icing on the cake?
 Earn points for each kilometers you ride and the high-scorers get a price per week!
 ##OlaJAM-Ride